About Stephanie Ernst

 Chapter 2: The Bit In Between

-Stephanie started to study Education at university, but found that working for a living was a far more appealing way to do things and fund her expensive travel habit.
+Stephanie started to study Education at university but found that working for a living was a far more appealing way to do things and fund her expensive travel habit.

-You see, she had met this Dutch guy on an online political game, and the commute from Brisbane to Amsterdam was becoming a killer on the budget.
+She had met this Dutch guy on an online political game, and the commute from Brisbane to Amsterdam was becoming a killer on the budget.

-So in 2012, she left her job in insurance, married the man of her dreams and ended up halfway across the world in the land of clogs and tulips, waiting for the next adventure.
+So in 2012, she left her job in insurance, married the man of her dreams, and ended up halfway across the world in the land of clogs and tulips, waiting for the next adventure.

 And boy, what an adventure that one was!